-The STEM Lab is a 21st century learning space that is designed to advance candidates' knowledge of varied content within the STEM disciplines and challenge them to design, plan, and build their personal innovations within a STEM framework.
+The STEM Lab is a 21st century learning space that is designed to advance students' knowledge of varied content within the STEM disciplines and challenge them to design, plan, and build their personal innovations within a STEM framework.
 Examples of some topics in the course include coding, robotics, App design, gaming, and virtual reality.
-Candidates will also learn to use state of the art technology in the SJCOE Engineering Design Center.
-Candidates will also explore and develop understanding of current advancements in biotechnology and microscopy.
+Students will learn to use state of the art technology in the SJCOE FabLab.
+Students will also explore and develop understanding of current advancements in biotechnology.